 What was informative is that if we do leave the EU, the EU will be very much worse off.
 One reason is that the English contingent in Brussels are very proactive, as are the Germans, in putting through legislation and then implementing it, whereas it can take years before other Member States (eg. Greece or Portugal) do so.
 So if we leave the EU the impetus that the UK representatives give to the EU Law making machine will be lost.
 So, in reality, EU Federalists will greatly miss our legal expertise and input if we leave the EU.
 Their loss and, maybe, it is our gain.

-The big question is if we leave the EU what would we lose?
-I leave you to answer that.
+The big question is when we leave the EU what will we lose?
+Time will provide the answer.

 Richard J Bell